-Since Nebraska joined the Big Ten Conference in 2011-12, Pepin's teams have won five Big Ten championships, including a men's sweep of the indoor and outdoor titles in 2016.
+Since Nebraska joined the Big Ten Conference in 2011-12, Pepin’s teams have won five Big Ten championships, including a men’s sweep of the indoor and outdoor titles in 2016.
 The Husker men claimed the Track & Field News Dual-Meet National Championship in 2017, as they finished an unbeaten season in dual, tri and quad meets.
-Individually, Huskers have captured 48 Big Ten event titles, including four in 2017.
+Individually, Huskers have captured 54 Big Ten event titles, including six in 2018.

 Pepin has been honored as the USTFCCCA Midwest Region Coach of the Year 10 times in his career, including the men’s outdoor honor in 2016.
 He is a 27-time conference coach of the year, including five awards in the Big Ten era.
 He was the Big Ten men’s indoor and outdoor coach of the year in 2016.
 Pepin was also honored as the 1995 USTCA National Indoor Track Coach of the Year, and earned NCAA District 5 Women’s Coach of the Year in 1995 and 1996.

 Overall, Pepin’s teams have dominated the indoor conference championships through the years, winning 24 of the last 39 women’s titles, while the Husker men have won 19 of the last 34 meets, including back-to-back titles in 2015 and 2016.
 Nebraska has also fared well at the outdoor conference championships, winning 18 of the last 39 outdoor conference meets on the women’s side and 10 of the last 24 men’s titles, including in 2016 when the men finished off the indoor-outdoor Big Ten sweep.